guptavaishnavi/Art_Platform/README.md

 # Art_Platform
-Created a Art platform for art work named 'Kala Kendra' using HTML, CSS, JavaScript
+Created a website named 'Kala Kendra', a platform for art lovers, using HTML, CSS, JavaScript